-- The EU needs a single SPC manufacturing waiver without differentiation between "export" and "stockpiling" waiver.
-The 6-month time limitation for making products destined for EU Member States (currently in Art.
+- The 6-month time limitation for making products destined for EU Member States (currently in Art.
 5.2 (a) (iii)) must be deleted.
-It does not provide any safeguard against phantom illicit diversions and prevents day 1 competition in the EU, especially for complex products, such as biosimilars, for which it takes over 12 months to manufacture.
-It also creates uncertainty in case an SPC paediatric extension is granted while a SPC Waiver is already in use. - Explicitly allow intra-EU transport & export to EU countries with no SPC in force.
-The SPC Waiver should not include any limitations regarding storage and intra-EU transportation, which today prevents day 1 launch and timely access in some Member States.
-This will help remove a fundamental gap that frustrates the EU single market and the purposes of the SPC Waiver, defeating EU producers' competitiveness vis-à-vis non-EU producers that can actually enter those markets on day 1.
+It does not provide any safeguard against phantom illicit diversions and prevents day 1 competition in the EU, especially for complex products, such as biosimilars.
+It also creates uncertainty in case an SPC paediatric extension is granted while a SPC Waiver is already in use.
+A differentiation between the export waiver and the EU storing waiver has resulted to be artificial and inconsistent with the way the EU manufacturing industry works.
+As stressed also by EFPIA in the European Parliament (SANT) Hearing on "Overreliance on imports of Active Pharmaceutical Ingredients (APIs)" of 29 February 2025, API manufacturing alone takes at least 12 months. - Explicitly allow intra-EU export to EU countries with no SPC in force.
+This will help remove a fundamental gap that frustrates the EU single market and the purposes of the SPC Waiver, defeating EU producers' competitiveness vis-à-vis non-EU producers that can actually enter those markets on Day-1.
 Under the current SPC Waiver legislation, production for those Member States is not addressed.